aaronbieber/coaching-site/content/_index.md

 ---
-title: The Tech Industry Needs a Change
+title: Looking For a Change?
-subtitle: The solution to toxic culture is great leaders.
-Is that you?
+subtitle: Let's transform your "what ifs" into plans.
 image: forest-laptop-banner.jpg
 ---

+# Hi, I'm Aaron.

 {{< row >}}
 {{< col 3 >}}

-# I'm Aaron.

 ![](/images/headshot-bookshelf.jpg)